Virginia Freedom of Information Act

 The Fairfax County Police Department provides access to many records through this Web site.
 If you are considering submitting a VFOIA request, check to see if what you are seeking is already available.
 If you are looking for crash reports, crash photographs, police incident reports, or criminal record checks, you may want to access Records Checks & Criminal History.
 If you are looking for crime statistics, you may want to look at Crime Statistics and Crime Mapping.

-VFOIA request for the police department can be made by:
+VFOIA request for the police department should be made by:

-In person or mail to: Fairfax County Police Department, Office of Internal Affairs, Inspections Division, 4100 Chain Bridge Road, Fairfax, VA, 22030.
+In person or mail to: Fairfax County Police Department, Media Relations Bureau, 4100 Chain Bridge Road, Fairfax, VA, 22030.

 A VFOIA request form is available for your convenience and may help organize your request.